pts/pts-xtiny/README.txt

 No, executables produced by xtiny are less secure, because xtiny specified `gcc -fno-stack-protector' and it has rwx pages (including stack pages).

+Q24.
+Can the output of xtiny be further compressed?
+"""""""""""""""""""""""""""""""""""""""""""""""""""
+Probably for large executables (>10 kB) upx (http://upx.github.io/) is able to reduce the file size even further.
+Give it a try.
+But for small executables (<6 kB), there is probably no improvement.

 Technical notes
 ~~~~~~~~~~~~~~~
 Useful links